Project-YXKJ/SilverStarSCS.Docs/source/function/bobbin_monitor.rst

      | 0 = Off;
      | 1 = On.

+.. option:: O43

+   -Max  9999
+   -Min  1
+   -Unit  --
+   -Description  Bobbin supply capacity.
+This is a very variable value, which depends
+                 on the size of the bobbin and the thickness of the thread.

 .. option:: O19

    -Max  200
    -Min  1
    -Unit  stitches
-   -Description  Every sew over this number of stitches,increment the counter by 1.
+   -Description  Every sew over this number of stitches, increment the counter by 1.

 .. option:: O20

    -Max  1
    -Min  0
-   -Unit  stitches
+   -Unit  --
    -Description
      | When to throw a warning if bobbin counter reaches 0:
      | 0 = after thread cutting;
      | 1 = immediately.

-.. option:: O43

-   -Max  9999
-   -Min  1
-   -Unit  --
-   -Description  Bobbin supply capacity.
-This is a very variable value,which depends
-     on the size of the bobbin and the thickness of the thread.

 .. option:: O44